agude/agude.github.io/_books/starquake.md

 their technological capabilities, allowing them to rescue the humans again.
 In a not-so-surprising turn of events, the humans play a crucial role in the battle against the barbarians by using their LIDAR to blind the horde.
-This was foreshadowed earlier with a reference to {{ lion }} by one of the original Cheela rescuers, who recognized that even the technologically inferior humans might one day be able to help the Cheela.
+This was foreshadowed earlier with a reference to {{ lion }}, suggesting that t even the technologically inferior humans might one day again be able to help the Cheela.

-The large cast of characters who persist across hundreds of generations reminds me of {{ hamiltons }} works, like the {{ commonwealth }}, {{ void }}, and {{ fallers }}.
-While the plot's rising tension and climax provide the novel with clear direction, it limits the amount of detail {{ the_author }}
-can include, which was the highlight of {{ dragons_egg }}.
+The large cast of characters who persist across hundreds of generations reminds me of {{ hamiltons }} works, like the {{ commonwealth }}, {{ void }}, and {{ fallers }}; which is reinforced by the theme of building super-advanced technology.
+While the plot's rising tension and climax provide the novel with clear direction, it limits the amount of detail {{ the_author }} can include, which was the highlight of {{ dragons_egg }}.
 Still, it's impressive that he was able to echo the structure of the first book, once again depicting the Cheela building their civilization from scratch.
 In the end, these factors mostly balance out, resulting in a book about as good as the first.

 {{ the_author }} was inspired by {{ clements }} {{ gravity }} when writing
 this series, so that is the next book I plan to read.